NervanaSystems/neon/doc/source/ml_operational_layer.rst

     :py:meth:`neon.backends.Tensor.fill<.Tensor.fill>` |	Assign specified value to each element of this Tensor.
     :py:meth:`neon.backends.Tensor.transpose<.Tensor.transpose>` | Return a transposed view of the data.
     :py:meth:`neon.backends.Tensor.reshape<.Tensor.reshape>` | Adjusts the dimensions of the data to the specified shape.
-    :py:meth:`neon.backends.Backend.take<neon.backends.Backend.take>` | Select a subset of elements (based on provided indicies) from a supplied dimension
+    :py:meth:`neon.backends.Backend.take<neon.backends.Backend.take>` | Select a subset of elements (based on provided indices) from a supplied dimension

 Arithmetic Operations